avioconsulting/mule-groovy-testing/README.md

 * Handle streaming payloads (vs. not)
 * Limited HTTP connector usage validation (query params, path, verbs, URI params)
 * Invoking SalesForce upsert and query
-* Easily mock any DSQL/Devkit based connector
+* Easily mock any DQL/Devkit based connector
+* Automatically loads Mule config files from mule-deploy.properties but allows substituting

+Differences from MUnit:
+* Full power of Groovy language
+* Allow validation of HTTP query parameters, path names
+* Allow validation of DQL based queries

 What hasn't been done yet/TODOs:

-* Currently, you explicitly tell the tests which Mule config files to load as part of your test.
-It might make more sense to automatically read in all the files in mule-deploy.properties and then allow the test to remove/substitute certain files instead.
-That way the list of files in mule-deploy.properties is tested (in case you forgot to add one) but can be overridden
 * Boilerplate code from queue-error-strategies, how to test that
 * Also it might be useful to detect if a filter is used with a transactional listener and if so, fail a test if it's not a message filter and the filter does not use 'onUnAccepted' (acknowledged Mule bug)
 * Compare maven dependencies with engine directory and spot loader overrides problems